 Truth is: adulting is tough and this time of year only makes it tougher.

 Today’s post is all about pumping the brakes a little bit and finding focus!
-We’re in the home stretch of 2019 and this decade, so I’m going to arm you with my tips and tricks to avoid crash and burning.
+I’m going to arm you with my top tips and tricks to avoid crash and burning.
 (Because that’s NOT an option.)

 My hope is that by sharing with you tips on how I avoid burnout in my life, you’ll be able to find ways to help yourself recharge and do the same!